Wake Up and Escape from the Citadel: "Wake Up"

 It is revealed that this man is the actual, corporeal Prismo, and the version Finn and Jake are familiar with is merely a dream.
-Prismo explains that killing a wishmaster—as in, waking up the man—is a cosmic crime, but that he will return when his corporal body falls back asleep.
+Prismo explains that killing a wishmaster—as in, waking up the man—is a cosmic crime, but that he will return when his corporeal body falls back asleep.
 At that instant, the Lich springs into action, physically waking and destroying Prismo, killing him.
 Suddenly, an interdimensional being arrives and begins taking the Lich to the Citadel, to which Finn and Jake give chase.

 "Escape from the Citadel"

 Finn and Jake grab hold of the captured Lich as he is transported to the Citadel.
 Once there, they discover a human figure encased in a crystal-like substance, who they conclude must be Finn's father.
 Meanwhile, the Lich uses his malevolent magic to begin melting the Citadel and turning its prisoners to his will.
 Finn's father, Martin (voiced by Stephen Root), is eventually freed by the Lich's actions, and as the Citadel guardians battle the escaping prisoners he, Finn, and Jake try to escape.
 One of the Citadel guardians, however, uses its laser and melts away part of Martin's flesh on his leg.
 Finn retrieves some guardian blood, which repairs and heals Martin.
 However, Finn starts to realize that his father is not the hero that he thought he would be.

 Soon thereafter, Martin leaves Finn and Jake to save himself and the Lich appears, ordering Finn to fall.
 He delivers a monologue, explaining his desire to extinguish all life in the universe.
 Finn, overcome by the Lich's power, feebly tries to fight back and ends up throwing some of the guardian blood on the Lich, which causes him to grotesquely begin growing flesh.
 With the Lich disposed of, Finn pursues his father, who is hitching a ride with escaping criminals on a loose piece of the Citadel, still held on by a vein.
 One of the criminals cuts the vein, but Finn holds on, causing his grass sword to envelop his arm and eventually rip away, severing it.
 After Martin escapes, Jake eventually reveals to Finn that the Lich has now been turned into a large humanoid baby; the two leave him on the doorstep of Tree Trunks (voiced by Polly Lou Livingston) and Mr. Pig's house.